 Inventory

-A memorandum of understanding will be maintained between the County Extension Office and the County SESS club regarding equipment and inventory.
+A memorandum of understanding will be maintained between the County Extension Office and the County SESS club, regarding equipment and inventory.

 A yearly inventory will be conducted and submitted to the County Extension Office.

-The inventory must be as detailed as possible: donor, date of donation, brand name, model name/number, and serial/identification number if available.
+The inventory must be as detailed as possible (donor, date of donation, brand name, model name/number, and serial/identification number if available)

-(see appendix -Equipment Inventory and Memorandum of Understanding).
+(see appendix — Equipment Inventory and Memorandum of Understanding).

 Only approved, current instructors may sign out program equipment from inventory.